 The W&M in Washington Program is an opportunity for students who want to experience “working” Washington in a structured and supervised way, tapping the dynamic institutions of the Washington Metropolitan Area to provide unparalleled experiential learning opportunities.

-The theme for the Spring 2014 Semester is "US Foreign Relations - Then and Now," (pdf) taught by Professor Hiroshi Kitamura of the History Department.
+The theme for the Fall 2014 Semester is "Political Economy of Development - Model, Policy, and Change," (pdf) taught by Professor T.J.
+Cheng of the Government Department.

 - Email [[jacabezas, Javier Cabezas]] with any questions.

 Why this Program?